Anastomose/PyFile/session301.md

 * assertRaises
 * assertAlmostEqual -- for testing floating point equivalency

+*Use Nose* handles running of tests, can be installed with pip, will find and run tests for you so that you can focus on writing them.

 *Using Fixtures*
 Creating data for testing code that can be screwed up and replaced.
 * seUp / tearDown